sadeq220/docs/js/NextJs.md

 > When the application is first loaded, the user may notice a slight delay before they can see the full page, this is because the page isn't fully rendered until all the JavaScript is downloaded, parsed, and executed.

 ## React Server Components
-Server Components are a new type of Component that renders ahead of time, before bundling, in an environment separate from your client app or SSR server.
+React Server Components are rendered in **server environment**, meaning its code is executed by node.js in contrast to browser.
 > React Server Components allow you to write UI that can be rendered and optionally cached on the server.

-we have two types of Server Components:
+There are three different server rendering strategies:
-- `Static Rendering`(render at build time): Server Components without a WebServer
+- `Static Rendering`(render at build time, SSG): Server Components without a WebServer
-- `Dynamic Rendering`(render at request time): Server Components with a WebServer
+- `Dynamic Rendering`(render at request time, SSR): Server Components with a WebServer
+- `Streaming`

 React Server Components can be an **async** function.
 React Server Components can not use React Hooks and Web APIs(e.g. HTML event listeners).